Weltraumschaf/commons/commons-testing/src/site/markdown/index.md

 ```

 But this approach  is tedious and error  prone.
 It is easy  to forget resetting.
-Also it  is code duplication and  violates DRY if you  do this in all  ou tests.
+Also it is code  duplication and violates DRY if you do this  in all your tests.
 The `JavaDefaultLocale` is for doing this tedious stuff for you:

 ```